Contrary to recent hypothesis, 'chevrons' are not evidence of megatsunamis

 "There are the same forms in the Palouse in eastern Washington state, and those are clearly not from a tsunami," Bourgeois said.

 For the research, Weiss created a computer model that generated actual conditions that would occur during a tsunami.
-The scientists then used the model to examine what would happen if an or hit in the area theorized by the megatsunami proponents.
+The scientists then used the model to examine what would happen if an asteroid or comet hit in the area theorized by the megatsunami proponents.
 The model showed the wave approach would be at a 90-degree orientation to the chevron deposits.
 But if the megatsunami interpretation is correct, the chevrons should be parallel to wave approach.

 "That's just not the case here.
 The model shows such a tsunami could not have created these chevrons, unless you have some unimaginable process at work," Bourgeois said.